Skip to content

 Can I use only some skills?

 Yes.
 Skills are independent.
-If you only want the productivity ones (grill-me, timesheet, caveman, write-a-skill), ignore the engineering skills — nothing forces you to run setup-zsl-superpowers.
+If you only want the productivity ones (grill-me, timesheet, writing-great-skills), ignore the engineering skills — nothing forces you to run setup-zsl-superpowers.

 The engineering skills do depend on each other, though: /zsl:tdd-parallel expects sub-issues sliced by /zsl:to-issues; /zsl:triage expects the labels from /zsl:setup-zsl-superpowers.
 You can use any of them on their own, but the end-to-end loop assumes the chain.